 The above mentioned distribution of the employee compensation and remuneration recorded under salary expense.
-Differences between the estimated amount and the actual distribution of the employee compensation and remuneration to directors and supervisors will be recognized in profit or loss of the subsequent year.
+Differences between the estimated amount and the actual distribution

 A resolution was passed at a Board of Directors meeting held on March 22, 2024 to distribute NT\$48,843 thousand and NT\$24,422 thousand in cash as employees' compensation and remuneration to directors and supervisors of 2023, respectively.
-No material differences exist between the estimated amount and the actual distribution of the employee compensation and remuneration to directors and supervisors for the year ended December 31, 2023.
+No material differences exist between the estimated amount and the actual distribution of the employee compensation and remuneration to directors and supervisors for the years ended December 31, 2023.